Skip to Content

 The Ministry of Municipal Affairs and Housing announced that designated areas in Burlington that were affected by flooding alongside creeks are eligible to apply for funding through the DRAO program.
 Within the activation areas, damage caused by sewer backup flooding is only eligible if a household is low-income as defined in the DRAO guidelines.

-To find out if you are eligible for assistance and for next steps, individuals should review activation areas and program guidelines available at:
+To find out if you are eligible for assistance and for next steps, individuals should review activation areas and program guidelines.

 If you have any questions relating to the Disaster Recovery Assistance Program, you can contact the Ministry of Municipal Affairs and Housing as follows: